webmasterar/multi-edsm/README.md

 If you make use of this software, please cite the following:

-> S. Pissis, A. Retha, "Dictionary Matching in Elastic-Degenerate Texts with Applications in Searching VCF Files On-line", (in preparation).
+> S. P. Pissis, A. Retha, "Dictionary Matching in Elastic-Degenerate Texts with Applications in Searching VCF Files On-line", (submitted to SEA2018).

-> R. Grossi, C. S. Iliopoulos, C. Liu, N. Pisanti, S. P. Pissis, A. Retha, G. Rosone, F. Vayani, L. Versari, "On-Line Pattern Matching on Similar Texts", in 28th Annual Symposium on Combinatorial Pattern Matching (CPM 2017), J. R. Juha Kärkkäinen, W. Rytter, Eds., Dagstuhl, Germany: Schloss Dagstuhl--Leibniz-Zentrum fuer Informatik, pp. 9:1-9:14.

 ### How to Install